pinztrek/mesher/docs/regions.md

 2. **Region name is not a route**
-   - The region name is simply that: a unique identifier
+   - The region name is simply that: a unique identifier assigned to a transmission to limit how far it floods
    - All region names configured into a repeater get hashed to binary strings (region key) and are stored in a table for future flooding decisions.

      Upon receipt of a packet, that table is walked, a test *transport code* is calculated using each key with the packet data and compared against the *transport code* in the packet as a simple yes/no check.

      If that table walk and comparison of each calculated *transport code* results in a match, the packet is forwarded.

-     Note the region name or region key does not flow in the packet, only the *transport code*.
+     Note: Neither the region name or region key flows in the packet, only the *transport code*.
 Likewise the stored *region key* is the same length regardless of the length of the region name.

    - Even though some region names *(us-ga-atl)* imply a hierarchy, it's for readability / administrative purposes only. **The repeater only checks to see if the stored *region keys* result in a matching *transport code* when deciding whether to forward**